huysam11/MY-Website/README.md

 I will be updating more as my journey go on.

 # Instrustion
-Just download zip and open index.html
+Go directly to this link https://ostracodous-vessel.000webhostapp.com/ Or download zip and open index.html